 Manitoba Hydro is committed to protect and preserve natural environments and heritage resources affected by its projects and facilities.
-This commitment and a commitment to continually improve environmental performance is demonstrated through the company's Environmental Management System.
+This commitment and a commitment to continually improve environmental performance is demonstrated through the company's Environmental Management System, which is ISO 14001 certified.